marcelm/cutadapt/doc/installation.rst

     ~/cutadapt-venv/bin/cutadapt --version

 The reported version number will be something like ``2.2.dev5+gf564208``.
-This means that you are now running the version of Cutadapt that will become 2.2, and that is contains 5 changes (*commits*) since the previous release (2.1 in this case).
+This means that you are now running the version of Cutadapt that will become 2.2, and that it contains 5 changes (*commits*) since the previous release (2.1 in this case).